Preparation of Sample

 6) Start the machine by pressing the start/stop button.
 The timer resets itself automatically at the end of the run.

 7) To remove the vials and vial holding ring, first raise the locking pin in the up position (a slight turn of the locking pin knob will keep it in the raised positon).
 Unscrew the aluminum knob, remove the black vial hold down cap and, finally the vials in their vial holding ring.
-The vial holding ring can be conviently be place on our provided blue vial ring holder (or use an inverted disposible soft drink container).
+The vial holding ring can be conviently be place on our provided blue vial ring holder.

 Internal components of the MBB-24 have no servicable parts.
 Bearings sealed inside the wiggle head can get hot during prolonged operation.
 While not a requirement, allowing the bearing to cool down between runs will increase the lifetime of the bearing.